LukeGrahamLandry/franca/graphics/README.md

 - app: open a window, get a 3D-context, handle input events (platforms: MacOS)
 - gl: OpenGL 1.x style immediate-mode rendering API
 - debugtext: a simple ASCII text renderer using vintage home computer fonts

+I haven't kept in sync with upstream since ~April 2025.
+Maybe someday I'll steal some of their improvements, for now what I have already is enough to draw some pretty pictures.

 ## My Additions